Mary Lou Fulton Teachers College: History

 Prior to 2009, ASU maintained three colleges of education: the College of Education (later named Mary Lou Fulton College of Education) at the Tempe campus, the College of Teacher Education and Leadership on the West campus and the School of Educational Innovation and Teacher Preparation on the Polytechnic campus.

 In May 2009, ASU's education programs underwent a renaming and reorganization.
 The Mary Lou Fulton College of Education, which was ASU's original college of education, became the Mary Lou Fulton Institute and Graduate School of Education.[2]
 This new school focused solely on graduate-level programs and research.
 All teacher preparation degree programs (including all undergraduate education programs) were consolidated into the College of Teacher Education and Leadership.

 A year later, in May 2010, these remaining two education colleges were merged into Mary Lou Fulton Teachers College, which now administers all education programs — graduate and undergraduate — throughout the university.

+In 2025, the Mary Lou Fulton Teachers College was renamed the Mary Lou Fulton College for Teaching and Learning Innovation.